 Inform all utility companies of the change in occupancy.
 You should also advise BT or other suppliers that you will not be requiring further use of the telephone line from the commencement of the tenancy.

-Whilst Cumberland Lettings try to ensure the utility companies are furnished with the correct information and readings, through our Utilities Management Company, Hallmark, we cannot be held responsible for the utility companies’ failure to recognise the information provided.
+Whilst Cumberland Lettings try to ensure the utility companies are furnished with the correct information and readings, through our Utilities Management Company, Ittria (for managed cases only), we cannot be held responsible for the utility companies’ failure to recognise the information provided.